sujato/drafts/ms-notes-all/README.md

 - Exactly the same note appears multiple times.
 No idea why.
 - Sometimes the BN and EN appear next to each other, other times not.
 - In the version we have on SC, the markup appears often malformed, and sometimes content is incorrect.
 - Why are these marked like this, rather than simply wrapping the words in the same note?
 I don't know.
-It would make sense if the span was long, or if it covered multiple `ms` sections, but it doesn't, or at least, I haven't found any cases like this.
+It would make sense if the span was long, or if it covered multiple `ms` sections, but only a few do this.

 Some examples.